Independent Sexual Violence Advisor (ISVA) Service

 Independent Sexual Violence Advisors are based at our Telford and Shrewsbury Offices.

-The service is available to male and female victims aged 11 years and over.
+The service is available to male and female victims, aged 11 years and over, and the parents of victims aged 10 and below.

 ISVAs are victim focused support workers and advocates who provide independent practical support and assistance to victims of sexual violence regardless of whether the assault took place recently or in the past.